 Because I had failed.
 Truly.
 Spectacularly.

 I ruined that hobby for myself by pursuing it that way.
 I loved singing.
 I loved music.
-But Art doesn't want to know if you love something.
-She wants to know what you'll give up for it.
+But Art doesn't want to know if you love something like chocolate ice cream.
+She wants to know what you'll give up for it when she leans you over the volcano.
 Maybe not today.
 Maybe not tomorrow.
 But eventually she'll want to know.

 Art will allow you your garage band or your habit of doodling or your finished NaNo draft.
 Art will let you strum a guitar or keep up with the chord progression of a song on piano.
 You may keep your hobbies.
 Art has no qualms with her casual followers.